 What is a broken Sesamoid bone and what causes it to break?

-There are two free floating bones under the big toes in our feet called sesamoids.
-These bones are vulnerable for anyone walking extensively or running barefoot.
+There are two free-floating bones under the big toes in our feet called sesamoids.
+These bones are vulnerable to anyone walking extensively or running barefoot.
 The primary cause of a sesamoid injury is due to inadequate support in the arch area of the foot.

 Broken Sesamoid Bone